sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 **Exercise:** If you had to re-run the entire workflow from scratch, what command would you use?

 ??? success "Answer"
-    You would need to execute `snakemake --cores 4 -r -p --use-conda --use-singularity -F`.
+    You would need to execute `snakemake -c 4 -p --use-conda --use-singularity -F`.
     * `-F` is to force the execution of the entire workflow
     * Don't forget `--use-conda --use-singularity`!
 Otherwise, you will lack some software and packages and the workflow will crash!

 **Exercise:** Visualise the DAG of the entire workflow.

 ??? success "Answer"
-    You should now be used to this. `snakemake --cores 1 -r -p -F --dag | dot -T png > images/total_dag.png`
+    You should now be used to this. `snakemake -c 1 -p -F --dag | dot -T png > images/total_dag.png`

 This is the DAG you should see: